CSGraduateCouncil-VirginiaTech/csgc-website/housing.md

 - [Terrace View](https://www.terraceviewapartments.com)
 	- Apartments
 	- It’s close to a bus stop
+- University Terrace
+	- Apartments and condos
+	- It’s close to a bus stop
+- Park 37
+  	- Apartments
+  	- It’s close to a bus stop
+- The Hub
+  	- Apartments
+  	- It’s close to a bus stop
+- The Union
+ 	- Apartments
+  	- It’s close to a bus stop

 #### <a name="TomsCreek"></a>Tom’s Creek<a href="#TomsCreek"><i class="fa fa-link" aria-hidden="true"></i></a>